Middle School Math Teacher

 - Creativity in lesson design that balances content, skill, and student self-direction through the use of a variety of instructional methods.

-- Appreciation for and understanding of Middle School-aged students and an ability to develop positive relationships with students.
+- Appreciation for and understanding of Middle School-aged students.

 - Excellent classroom management skills that promote a positive classroom environment.